kant/dilation-tensorflow/README.md

 Model pretrained either on CityScapes or on CamVid datasets is available.

-You you're looking instead for a *Keras+Theano* implementation of this very same network you can find it [here](https://github.com/DavideA/dilation-keras).
+If you're looking instead for a *Keras+Theano* implementation of this very same network you can find it [here](https://github.com/DavideA/dilation-keras).

 ## Examples